Pagnoncelliander/GeneralQuiz/README.md

 The first page has been created to be easy to start the game , the user cannot start the game if no fill the box nickname or userName .

   * I have use strong colors to be a featured page.
-  * after page filled with user name just press the button "lets run" to start the game.
+  * After page filled with user name just press the button "lets run" to start the game.

-GALLERY IMAGE
+---imagem------

+### SECOND PAGE SECTION - QUESTIONS

+ * this page the user will see four alternative answers under the question.
+ * After choosing the corresponding answers, the user must click the 'Next' button.

+---imagem------

+ ## DESIGN OF PAGE
+---IMAGE--
+---IMAGE--

+## SCRIPT CODE MAP

+* created var list
+---image---

 TESTING
 test css